 It’s a good idea to know who you should contact if you have any problems or troublesome side effects when you’re at home.

-electronic Medicines Compendium (eMC). http://www.medicines.org.uk (accessed September 2012).
+electronic Medicines Compendium (eMC). www.medicines.org.uk (accessed June 2014).

 NICE clinical guideline 175.
 Prostate cancer: diagnosis and treatment.
 2014.

 If you’d like further information on the sources we use, please feel free to contact us

 Thanks to Marilyna Chong, Pharmacist - Cancer Services, who reviewed this edition.